 # Introduction

-Phenix does not try to compete with other frameworks like Laravel, Laravel is powerful and with a different approach, on the contrary, Phenix is inspired by the simplicity and elegance of Laravel, the philosophy of a beautiful syntax is maintained.
+Phenix does not try to compete with other frameworks like Laravel.
+Laravel is powerful and has a different approach.
+On the contrary, Phenix is inspired by the simplicity and elegance of Laravel; the philosophy of a beautiful syntax is maintained.

 # Use cases